mkitzman/miniDS/README.md

 - Move the configs out of the password file
 - Aria live region doesn't always work perfectly
 - Add failed validations to aria live region but only for screen readers.
+- Add tests
+- Add build process for exporting and making it usable.